 - Exit the Registry Editor.

-Also, follow up with a full system scan using Malwarebytes Premium (14-day fully functional trial available) as well as your anti-virus software with updated definitions if you haven’t done already.
+- Follow up with a full system scan using Malwarebytes as well as your anti-virus software with updated definitions if you haven’t done it already.

 One small request: If you liked this post, please share this?One "tiny" share from you would seriously help a lot with the growth of this blog.
 Some great suggestions: